 Although the majority of postcodes are straightforward, there are some exceptions to the rule.
 There are a number of postcodes in Australia which have the initial digit of 1, which isn’t used for any state.
 These are allocated to special organizations which have more than one office across a range of states and territories, and therefore, require a different postcode.

 An example of this is the Australian Tax Office – an institution which has shopfronts in every state and territory in Australia.

-As a traveller, how are postcodes useful?
+As a traveler, how are postcodes useful?

 Knowing the postcode of your local area can be a very handy resource.
 It can help you:

-- Find local restaurants, bars and cafes, based on your specific surroundings
+- Find local restaurants, bars, and cafes, based on your specific surroundings

 - Estimate the cost of road travel through taxis and uber, as you can estimate the distance from one postcode to the next

-- Arrange for local tours, activities and access to other amenities, based on proximity
+- Arrange for local tours, activities, and access to other amenities, based on proximity